 Years ago precious metal and gem mines cruelly affected the lives of miners and the environment.
 Thanks to international efforts, including our own, most mining companies now work to reduce pollution, protect the environment and increase the miners’ quality of life.
-To maintain these important and radical changes in mining practices, we use only ethical gold, platinum and gemstones in our engagement rings.
+To maintain these important and radical changes in mining practices, we use only ethical diamonds, gold and platinum in our engagement rings.

 Fashioning the Ring